oliverfoster/gulp-collate/README.md

 # gulp-collate

-Take all files from gulp.src, collate/rename all files to come from 'foldername':
+Take all files (and sub folder) from gulp.src, collate all files from same folder name and rename all files to come from cwd.

 Given:
 ```
-/path/src/
+src
 ├── a.txt
 ├── b.txt
 ├── c.txt